 NYIT-Vancouver students clean up the shoreline near campus.

 More than 800 faculty, staff, and student volunteers signed up for dozens of activities on and near NYIT’s campuses.
-For example, Old Westbury-based volunteers raised awareness for autism, while others cleaned up the Long Island Children’s Museum.
+For example, Long Island-based volunteers raised awareness for autism, while others cleaned up the Long Island Children’s Museum.
 Meanwhile, volunteers in Manhattan worked at a mobile soup kitchen in Penn Station, while others raised funds for “Relay for Life.”
 And NYIT students in Canada cleaned up garbage and debris from Vancouver’s shores.

 Amy Bravo, senior director of International and Experiential Education, headed up the day.
 “We all have skills needed to improve our communities,” said Bravo.
 “Watching faculty and staff serve alongside students highlighted how impactful experiential learning is when we are all in it together. … Initiatives like this one showcase our commitment to the public purpose of higher education, and I can’t think of anything more meaningful than that.”